 Common Types of Personal Injury Claims

-When a person is injured due to the reckless actions of another, they could file a personal injury claim.
+When a person is injured due to the reckless actions of another, they can file a personal injury claim with an Upper Marlboro personal injury lawyer.
 The most common types of personal injury claims involve:

 Personal injury lawsuits are based on negligence, which plaintiffs must prove to the jury.
 The defendant who breaches the standard of care owed to others is negligent if the breach harms the plaintiff.
 The standard of care is based on what a reasonable person would do in a similar situation.
 For instance, a reasonable person would not:

-Whatever the personal injury is, an Upper Marlboro negligence attorney could help a client recover damages needed for medical bills, lost wages, pain and suffering, and loss of enjoyment of life.
+Whatever the personal injury is, an Upper Marlboro personal injury lawyer can help a client recover damages needed for medical bills, lost wages, pain and suffering, and loss of enjoyment of life.

-When a person is injured in an accident, the party responsible may be considered negligent and required to pay for damages.
+When a party is hurt in an accident, the negligent party may be legally responsible and have to to pay for damages.
 The injured party may be eligible to recover a wide range of damages including medical expenses, pain and suffering, mental anguish, loss of consortium, lost wages, and loss of enjoyment of life.
-An Upper Marlboro personal injury attorney could calculate the injured claimant’s losses and help them recover sufficient compensation.
+An Upper Marlboro personal injury lawyer could calculate the injured claimant’s losses and help them recover sufficient compensation.